osohq/oso/new-docs/content/any/reference/glossary.md

 > `actor` may perform `action` on `resource`

-oso answers an authorization query by matching the supplied `actor`, `action`, and `resource` arguments with the parameters of `allow` rules specified in the policy.
+Oso answers an authorization query by matching the supplied `actor`, `action`, and `resource` arguments with the parameters of `allow` rules specified in the policy.

-For instance, let’s imagine we are using oso to write an authorization system for an airport.
+For instance, let’s imagine we are using Oso to write an authorization system for an airport.
 We’ll start with a very simple policy: suppose that passengers Alice and Bob are allowed to board any flight.
 One simple way to write such a policy in Polar would be: